giry-dev/mangrove-docs/docs/web-app/trade/how-to-limit-order.md

 > 💡
 > If a "Good 'til time" limit order is [partially filled](./how-to-track-open-orders.md#order-is-partially-filled), a green message will display the transactino details, and the remainder will be reposted automatically.

 6. Click on "Approve and buy/sell".
-A card will appear, click on "Allow 'token'" and confirm the transaction on your wallet.
+A card will appear, tick the infinite approval box, click on "Allow 'token'" and confirm the transaction on your wallet.

 7. Click "Done" to close the pop-up.